 Many of the AFL streaming providers offer free trials (details below) for their services, and the viewer should compare them to find the best product for their needs.
 Using the free trials are the best way to familiarise yourself with the workings of a particular app/platform, and you can cancel before the trial finishes if you decide it isn’t the right choice for you.

 There are plenty of live streaming options on the market for AFL fans and here’s a look at some of the major players:

 Kayo Sports Free Trial

 New Kayo Sports customers can access a 14-day free trial with AFL footy very much one of their key offerings.
 The AFL on Kayo includes every match in every round shown LIVE, with only the Grand Final excluded.
 Kayo provides over 50 sports to their subscribers, and with a huge selection of events worldwide, there is something for everyone.
-Kayo is available on a range of devices to include PC and Mac, iOS and Android iPhones and tablets, as well as Smart TVs, Google Chromecast and more.
+Kayo is available on a range of devices including Apple TV, Telstra TV, PC and Mac, iOS and Android phones and tablets, as well as Smart TVs, Google Chromecast and more to come.

-Kayo is currently available on these devices, with more to come, including native apps for smart TVs as well as PlayStation and Xbox game consoles.
+Kayo is currently available on these devices, with more to come, including native apps for smart TVs.

 |Device List||User Guide|

 |PC/Mac||Yes, web browser only (Chrome, Safari, Firefox and Edge)|